Brain Fog vs. Dementia

 We all forget things.
-Even in our twenties we might lose our keys or forget the name of someone we just met.
-And as we age, these moments of forgetfulness happen more often.
+Even in our twenties, we might lose our keys or forget the name of someone we just met.
+As we age, these moments of forgetfulness happen more often.
+For people in their late forties and early fifties, the onset of menopause can bring even more brain fog and memory lapses.

 But the big question is: when should you worry that something is wrong?
 Is it just menopause, or might it be early warning signs of Alzheimer’s disease or dementia?